zapaz/euler-vault-cantina-fv/findings/DepositSelfHack.md

 The only hurdle is to promote this malicious Vault, without audits (saying "it's only 2 lines of code added..."), to attract users and encourange them to deposit funds in it.

-Impact is that all sort of Vault like `SimpleVault` derivated from the EVK can drain all the Assets in 2 transactions.
+Impact is that all sort of Vault like `SimpleVault` derivated from the EVK can drain all the assets in 2 transactions.

 ## Proof of Concept